Older people of pensionable age are entitled to a bus pass giving free off-peak travel on local bus services anywhere in England.

 Eligibility

-To be eligible for an older persons bus pass, you must:
+To be eligible for an older person's bus pass, you must:

-- be a North Yorkshire resident; and
+- be a North Yorkshire resident

-- reach the female state pension age.
+- reach the state pension age

 See the further information section below to check whether you are eligible.